What are Underwater Surveys and why are they important?

 We helped conduct an underwater video biodiversity survey of Bangaram Island, Lakshadweep for the Ministry of Tourism of Lakshadweep Islands through NIO.

 Over several years, we have led pre and post monsoon surveys of Netrani Island in Karnataka, Grande Island in Goa and of Muttom, Enayam and Kollam in Kerala for CMFRI.

 We were also the very first to conduct a underwater survey of Angria Banks, a submerged reef about 60 nautical miles off the coast of Ratnagiri, Maharashtra, for NIO on their then brand new research vessel R.V.
 Sindhu Sadhana in January, 2014

 We conducted an underwater survey for the World Wide Fund For Nature – India (WWF-India), Goa Marine Programme Office, to assess the impact of tourism on the coral reef at Grande Island, Goa.
 The study involved doing line transects and collecting video footage of anchor damage, algal growth etc.

-We conducted an underwater biodiversity with World Wide Fund For Nature – India (WWF-India) and Wildlife Conservation Foundation – India (WCF India) at Netrani Island, Karnataka in November 2019.
+We also assisted an underwater biodiversity survey conducted by World Wide Fund For Nature – India (WWF-India) and Wildlife Conservation Society (WCS India) at Netrani Island, Karnataka, in November 2019.